hasanhameed07/rtl-generator/README.md

 - Generate only converted rtl code required for proper right-to-left UI.
 - Handles and preserves css inside _media queries_ for responsiveness.
 - Can Handle minified css files as well
-- Provide multiple input files
+- Provide multiple input files or Folder path to convert all css and scss within the path
 - Output, Append or Write to a new file

 <img width="400" alt="Screenshot 2020-10-25 at 11 23 14 PM" src="https://user-images.githubusercontent.com/3350923/97117213-76a4ab80-16bf-11eb-90cf-2d0e8a47e483.png"><img width="400" alt="Screenshot 2020-10-25 at 11 22 58 PM" src="https://user-images.githubusercontent.com/3350923/97117220-7c9a8c80-16bf-11eb-8cdd-8d8fc8442544.png">